Housing Discrimination: FAQs

-Within two years after an alleged violation occurs, a person may file a private lawsuit in federal or state court even if the discrimination led to a complaint with HUD.
-As long as a conciliation agreement did not occur or an administrative hearing did not commence, a court can preside over the case.
-A finding of discrimination may result in the tenant receiving actual damages, damages for emotional distress, punitive damages, and attorney fees.
+Within two years of an alleged violation, a person may file a private lawsuit in federal or state court.
+They can do so even if the discrimination has become a complaint with HUD.
+A court can preside over the case as long as a conciliation agreement hasn't occurred or an administrative hearing hasn't started.
+A finding of discrimination may result in the tenant receiving actual damages:

 Are You a Victim of Housing Discrimination?
 Talk to an Attorney Today

-Housing discrimination is a serious violation, whether it results in fewer housing choices, unfair terms, or some other indignity.
-However, it is often unreported.
-If you think that you have been denied fair housing rights, then take the initiative and talk to a civil rights attorney about your situation.
+Housing discrimination is a serious violation.
+It can result in fewer housing choices, unfair terms, or some other indignity.
+Yet, it often goes unreported.
+You can file a fair housing complaint if you believe you've faced housing discrimination and been denied human rights.
+If you're part of one of the protected classes and think you have been denied fair housing rights, take the initiative and talk to a civil rights attorney about your situation.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help

 Meeting with a lawyer can help you understand your options and how to best protect your rights.
 Visit our attorney directory to find a lawyer near you who can help.